 - Will I need to scale or adjust my business concept to fit the market at my new location?

-5. You’ve streamlined your operational systems in your current location and can replicate them in your new location
+6. You’ve streamlined your operational systems in your current location and can replicate them in your new location

-One of the most important factors in business expansion is ensuring that each new location has consistent operational systems in place.
+One of the most important factors in a business expansion strategy is ensuring that each new location has consistent operational systems in place.
 Make sure your current location has organized and well-documented systems for communication, hiring and training, customer service, financial management, and more.
-Thoroughly documenting and streamlining your business processes will make it easier for you and your staff to replicate at your new location.
+Thoroughly documenting and streamlining your business processes will make it easier for you and your staff to replicate them at your new location.

 As you review your systems, keep an eye out for opportunities for operational efficiencies.
 Build those practices into your current systems and then make sure they’re transferred to any new location you open.

-6. You have the financial foundation to open a new business.
+7. You have the financial foundation to open a new business.

 Talk with a Certified Public Accountant (CPA) to fully understand the financial health of your current location.
 As an expert, a CPA can make sure you’re financially prepared to take on any unforeseen costs with opening a new location and help you prepare for long-term investments.